4Ax-Technologies/capture_device1/Gstreamer, nvarguscamerasrc & white balance.md

 and https://gstreamer.freedesktop.org/documentation/
 Many diverse use cases are described in the Nvidia Gstreamer documentation and a good deal of patience is required to identify that the
 __nvarguscamerasrc__ plugin is the most appropriate plugin to use in a capture device pipeline such as this.
-The simplest to glean information regarding best practice for deploying nvarguscamerasrc pipelines is to work on the Nvidia processor itself where, it turns out, Gstreamer stores all it's multimedia plugins at the path shown at the end.
+The simplest way to glean information regarding best practice for deploying nvarguscamerasrc pipelines is to work on the Nvidia processor itself where, it turns out, Gstreamer stores all it's multimedia plugins at the path shown at the end of this page.
 Use the command "$ gst-inspect-1.0 nvarguscamerasrc” to access factory details on the machine.

 A particularly significant capabability that is described in Pad Templates in the factory details is: